 All beers claim to the Belgian Witbier style In my opinion **Aroma** Moderate malty sweetness with light, grainy, spicy wheat aromatic, with a bit of tartness.
 Moderate perfumy coriander, with a complex herbal, spicy, or peppery note in the background.
 Moderate zesty, citrusy-orange fruitiness.
 A low spicy-herbal hop aroma is missing in Bira.
 White owl … Continue reading Bira, Simba or White Owl?

 Yes, “difficult to brew” and “good” are two different things.
-Budweiser doesn’t have a lot of flavor, and it has a very pale color.
-When making such a beer, you can’t hide any off flavors.
-From a small to mid size breweries perspective, it would be extremely difficult to clone Budweiser.
-Lagers are more difficult … Continue reading Client: When they say Budweiser is one of the most difficult beer to brew?
+Budweiser doesn’t have a lot of flavours, and it has a very pale colour.
+When making such a beer, you can’t hide any off-flavours.
+From a small to mid-size breweries perspective, it would be extremely difficult to clone Budweiser.
+Lagers are more difficult to brew … Continue reading Client: When they say Budweiser is one of the most difficult beer to brew?

 It’s no mystery that the Indian brewing industry is a male-dominated profession, however, over a few years, women employed in the beer industry has gradually increased as various roles in brewing including sales, marketing, brewing process and quality.
 I recognize a few of them personally my previous boss is the oldest female brewer I know … Continue reading Are You Hiring Females In Indian Brewing Indusrty ?